 Management and Accounting for Non-financial Assets

-The overall objective of the webinar is to introduce the importance of information on institutions’ fixed assets for creating accurate financial reporting, business valuation and thorough financial analysis.
+The overall objective of the webinar was to introduce the importance of information on institutions’ fixed assets for creating accurate financial reporting, business valuation and thorough financial analysis.

 - Understand the accounting treatment of non-financial or fixed assets in a cash vs. accrual basis accounting environment